CQSim/QS-Devsim/README.md

 The first one is the P-N junction diode, which can be used in the teaching of semiconductor courses.
 It also can be modified to simulate your own devices according add proper physical models.

 The second one is a ferroelectric capacitor with a step-like shape.
-This work is based on the Miller experimental equations [J. Appl.
+This work is based on the Miller empirical equations [J. Appl.
 Phys.
-1990, 68, 6463] or Ginzburg-Landau model.
+1990, 68, 6463].
 Users can apply this model from 1D to 3D devices.

 The third one is a P-type ferroelectric thin film transistor with a bottom-gate and bottom-contact configuration.
 The ferroelectric model used in this work is the same as the second work.
 This work has been published in Physica Status Solidi (a) 2021, 218 (22).